 The film doesn’t follow one storyline but many.
-Overall, it is about the various misadventurs of a hospital, opposing the nurses and their (naughty) male patients.
-Among them, there’s Ted York (Terence Longdon), a journalist with an appendicitis; Bernie Bishop (Kenneth Connor), a boxer with a broken hand; the “Colonel” (Wilfrid Hyde-White), a gamble; Mr. Hinton (Charles Hawtrey) who just listens to radio all day with his headphones; intellectual Oliver Reckitt (Kenneth Williams); Percy Hickson (Bill Owen) who has a broken leg; Jack Bell (Leslie Phillips) who has a bunion on his foot and is in a hurry to have it removed, etc. The medical staff is composed of Nurse Dorothy Denton (Shirley Eaton), Matron (Hattie Jacques), Nurse Stella Dawson (Joan Sims), Sister (Joan Hickson), Nurse Nightingale (Rosalind Knight), etc.
+Overall, it is about the various misadventures of a hospital, opposing the nurses and their (naughty) male patients.
+Among them, there’s Ted York (Terence Longdon), a journalist with appendicitis; Bernie Bishop (Kenneth Connor), a boxer with a broken hand; the “Colonel” (Wilfrid Hyde-White), a gambler; Mr Hinton (Charles Hawtrey), who listens to the radio all day with his headphones; intellectual Oliver Reckitt (Kenneth Williams); Percy Hickson (Bill Owen), who has a broken leg; Jack Bell (Leslie Phillips), who has a bunion on his foot and is in a hurry to have it removed, etc. The medical staff is composed of Nurse Dorothy Denton (Shirley Eaton), Matron (Hattie Jacques), Nurse Stella Dawson (Joan Sims), Sister (Joan Hickson), Nurse Nightingale (Rosalind Knight), etc.

-I must admit that I didn’t laugh as much while watching this film than I did with Carry On Sergeant but, nevertheless it hadn’t lost the dynamic touch that makes these films so entertaining.
-Well, I guess, otherwise, it wouldn’t have been made into a series!
-It was a real pleasure, however, to see the familiar faces of Carry On Sergeant and hearing the same music in the opening titles.
+I must admit that I didn’t laugh as much while watching this film than I did with Carry On Sergeant but, nevertheless, it hadn’t lost the dynamic touch that makes these films so entertaining.
+Well, I guess otherwise it wouldn’t have been made into a series!
+It was a real pleasure, however, to see the familiar faces of Carry On Sergeant and to hear the same music in the opening titles.
 You know, because of the recurrent actors, it almost feels as if the Carry On films were actually a TV series but with the actors playing different roles in each episode!
 Wait, I know there was a Carry On TV series, but you know what I mean.
-Kenneth Williams pretty much plays the same type of character as he does in Carry On Sergeant, and we could make that comparison too with the characters played by Terence Longdon.
+Kenneth Williams pretty much plays the same type of character as he does in Carry On Sergeant.
+We could also make that comparison with the characters played by Terence Longdon.
 Kenneth Connor, however, isn’t the hypochondriac anymore (maybe it would have been a bit too much in a hospital context!).
-Hattie Jacques as Matron is that woman who is impressive but who inspires respect and a has good heart.
+Hattie Jacques as Matron is that woman who is impressive but who inspires respect, and a has a good heart.
 Shirley Eaton embodies the nurse’s professionalism and patience (!).
 The film introduced the sparkling Joan Sims to the series and the charmer Leslie Phillips.

 If I didn’t think that Carry On Nurse was as amusing and maybe not as endearing as Carry On Sergeant, however, one can’t deny its ability at racy humour.
 Ouhh, there is some hot stuff in there!
-Just to give you an example:
+To give you an example:

 Boxer Bernie Bishop is about to go to bed after having been put a bandage on his hand.
 Two nurses are taking care of him, helping him to put his pyjamas.
 Then comes the time to remove his boxing underwear.